Rasec-ai-tech/examen-java/README_EN.md

 # 1\.
-Garment Store Management in Java (Translation of the first README)
+Garment Store Management in Java
 This project is a simple Java application designed to simulate the management of a clothing store.
 It uses an object-oriented structure to represent **garments**, purchase **baskets (carts)**, and the **store** itself.

 -----